SuperCowPowers/workbench/docs/aws_setup/domain_cert_setup.md

 # AWS Domain and Certificate Instructions
 !!!tip inline end "Need AWS Help?"
-    The SuperCowPowers team is happy to give any assistance needed when setting up AWS and SageWorks.
-So please contact us at [sageworks@supercowpowers.com](mailto:sageworks@supercowpowers.com) or on chat us up on [Discord](https://discord.gg/WHAJuz8sw8)
+    The SuperCowPowers team is happy to give any assistance needed when setting up AWS and Workbench.
+So please contact us at [workbench@supercowpowers.com](mailto:workbench@supercowpowers.com) or on chat us up on [Discord](https://discord.gg/WHAJuz8sw8)

 This page tries to give helpful guidance when setting up a new domain and SSL Certificate in your AWS Account.

 ## New Domain
-You'll want the SageWorks Dashboard to have a domain for your companies internal use.
+You'll want the Workbench Dashboard to have a domain for your companies internal use.
 Customers will typically use a domain like `<company_name>-ml-dashboard.com` but you are free to choose any domain you'd like.

 !!!warning "Domains are tied to AWS Accounts"
     When you create a new domain in AWS Route 53, that domain is tied to that AWS Account.
 You can do a cross account setup for domains but it's a bit more tricky.
-We recommend that each account where SageWorks gets deployed owns the domain for that Dashboard.
+We recommend that each account where Workbench gets deployed owns the domain for that Dashboard.

 ### Multiple AWS Accounts
 Many customers will have a dev/stage/prod set of AWS accounts, if that the case then the best practice is to make a domain specific to each account.
 So for instance: